Vivi-tran/omnibenchmark_modeling/README.md

 ## Notes

 - Make sure you have [Conda](https://docs.conda.io/en/latest/) installed.
-- The benchmark runs locally and requires the specified conda environments.
+- The benchmark runs locally and requires the specified Conda environments.
-- For more details, see the [OmniBenchmark documentation](https://github.com/omnibenchmark/omnibenchmark).
+- For more details, see the [OmniBenchmark documentation](https://github.com/omnibenchmark/omnibenchmark)